 Meditation?
 It works for some.
 For others, the idea of sitting quietly with your own thoughts is more stressful than the thoughts themselves.
-The truth is, meditative practices can take many forms and it’s important to find what works for you.
-One meditative practice that has become popular in recent years is adult coloring books.
+The truth is, meditative practices can take many forms, and it’s important to find what works for you.
+One of the best meditative practices that has become popular in recent years is adult coloring books.

-Adult coloring books are a great meditative activity that can be done anywhere, anytime and for an affordable price.
+Adult coloring books can be used for stress relief anywhere, anytime and for an affordable price.
 All you need is a great set of images, a solid set of colored pencils or markers and some quiet time.
 Note: We did not say any artistic skill is required — because it’s not!

 Adult coloring books have been trending for a few years and for a good reason.
 They engage your mind and creativity while also providing a soothing, relaxing, hands-on activity.
 Take one on a long flight to pass the time or share it with friends for a soothing group activity.

 If you think coloring books are just for kids, it’s time to experience the new world of adult coloring books.
 Beautiful, intricate and fun, adult coloring books are about to become your new favorite way to spend an afternoon.
 Below are 16 of the best adult coloring books you can buy on Amazon, including a wide variety of inspirations and difficulties.
 There’s a coloring book to suit everyone, so pick yours and enjoy.

 Sometimes the act of coloring in is the goal alone and so the image you’re creating doesn’t matter too much.
 But even so, why waste the opportunity to produce a random, funny picture that might not otherwise be appropriate in day-to-day life?
 For example, why not color in animals sipping on a range of beverages?
 There’s a whole range of creature combos to choose from in this coloring book, such as a giraffe drinking a cosmopolitan or a bear digging into a champagne rum cocktail.
 The silly humor makes it almost impossible to not like this coloring book.
 It’s sure to turn frowns upside down.